-In addition to a 98-day thru-hike of the Appalachian Trail in 2018, I have summited Mt.
+Along with a 98-day thru-hike of the Appalachian Trail, I have summited Mt.
 Kilimanjaro, hiked the West Highland Way, fast-packed in the Himalayas, and trekked around New Zealand.
 One of my favorite recent trips was to the remote Cederberg Wilderness in South Africa.

-In addition to my blog, I write about hiking, running, and fastpacking on publications such as TheTrek, TheStringbean.co, and Trail And Kale.
+I write about hiking, running, and fastpacking on publications such as Fit For Miles, TheTrek and TheStringbean.co.
 I look forward to working with you all and providing some helpful and useful feedback to help get the most out of your adventures.

 I live in Los Angeles with my fiancé, Jenn, and our circus of animals; Kingsley, Mr. Muffin, and Capone.
 By day, I’m a lobbyist, consultant, and government contractor at the intersection of land use, legislation, compliance, and education.

 When I’m not in Los Angeles, I spend most of my time in the mountains of Southern California and the Eastern Sierra where you can find me year-round.
 I love winter backpacking, and exploring less-traveled areas using the YHR, KCHBR, SHR, SoSHR, and the JMT as baselines.
 In 2021 I’m excited to be heading to Alaska, Montana, Wyoming, Southern Utah, and of course the magnificent Sierra where I’m eyeing a winter JMT thru-hike.